Updated 19th of March 2019.

 Berlingske later uncovered how the same two Danish banks also appeared to have played a role in two spectacular international crime cases involving money laundering and corruption in Russia and Italy.

-It further emerged that Danish authorities received a detailed warning as early as 2013 from a reputable British law firm concerning money laundering through these Danish banks.
+It further emerged that Danish authorities received a detailed warning as early as 2013 from a British law firm concerning money laundering through these Danish banks.

 Dictatorship channelled money through Danske Bank

 The next chapter of the money-laundering case began in September 2017, when Berlingske dug deeper into client files from Danske Bank Estonia to reveal that the Azerbaijani regime had used accounts in Danske Bank Estonia to channel money to European politicians and officials, as well as to tax shelters and to pay for luxury consumption.